«Last Updated on November 21, 2023 »

 Major Data Source: Models D-10A, D-10D and D-10G are in Star Fleet possession; Klingon Sector Intelligence

-On Stardate 1/9606, the D-10 cruiser, the design of which was strongly influenced by the D-7, was commissioned into service.
+In 2254, the D-10 cruiser, the design of which was strongly influenced by the D-7, was commissioned into service.
 The Klingon Imperial Command hoped to counter Star Fleet’s Constitution class cruisers with this new vessel.
 The Four Years War was in its second year, and the Klingons had learned some of their lessons well.
+The first ships were rapidly sent into the Four Years War, where they proved to be the most powerful and feared ships in the Klingon Imperial Navy.
 The D-10 featured a sturdy superstructure and the most effective shields the empire had to offer.
 The fore and aft-mounted disruptors were far superior to the Federation lasers, but were not as destructive as the Federation’s accelerator cannons.

 The D-10 used the same command pod as the D-7, thus eliminating the need for additional production facilities.
 Like the D-7s pod, that of the D-10 is capable of being jettisoned and has similar sub-light maneuvering and life support capabilities.
-On Stardate 1/9802, Star Fleet captured a pod that had been jettisoned during the Battle of Kesse 16 months earlier; the crew were alive and as well as could be expected.
+In mid-2255, Star Fleet captured a pod that had been jettisoned during the Battle of Kesse sixteen months earlier; the crew were alive and as well as could be expected.

 The model used a powerful warp engine, but mounted a fairly weak impulse system, the only real shortcoming of the vessel; the main engines allowed the ships to cruise at Warp 6, with emergency speeds as high as Warp 8.
 The weapons system consisted of six individually-mounted KD-6 disruptors and two aft-mounted KD-3s, giving the cruiser an offensive range capability 80,000 km greater than Federation warships.